-The Bath National Pathway Centre comprises of two performance squads – a High Performance Squad and a BUCS Performance Group for students.
+The Bath National Pathway Centre, led by Jack Hall, comprises of two performance squads – a High Performance Squad and a BUCS Performance Group for students.
 The programmes are integrated, offering student athletes the opportunity to train and work alongside elite athletes.

 India Lee, who won gold at the 2016 European Championships, also does some of her training at the University of Bath.